 Since 1994, Dr. Maheu has personally delivered or helped organize nearly 200 telehealth-related professional papers and training sessions at the American Psychological Association, American Telemedicine Association, the American Counseling Association, and numerous state professional associations and private meetings.
 She has trained more than 25,000 professionals internationally.

 As an ethicist, her areas of expertise include risk management: legal/ethical, standard of care, clinical protocols, authentication, informed consent, community-building and the nuances of malpractice insurance for remote practitioners.
 Her consumer-oriented speaking topics include wearable and sensor-based technologies for behavioral care; how the Internet of Things is already changing healthcare; artificial intelligence, machine learning and affective computing; behavioral “apps” and how to evaluate for validity, reliability, user experience and other essential factors; hardware and software product development and marketing.

-Our training is offered both 100% online and in-person.
+Her training is offered both 100% online and in-person.
 TBHI’s online coursework gives you access 24/7.
-You will receive a rich, multi media platform to enhance your enjoyment and learning retention.
-If you’d like in-person training, please submit a speaking request here (please let us know if you need CE credit so that we may determine if it can be made available for you or your group).
-To see Dr. Maheu’s speaking schedule, scroll to the bottom of this page.
+You will receive a rich, multimedia platform to enhance your enjoyment and learning retention.
+If you’d prefer to hire a TBHI faculty person trained in TBHI workshop delivery in-person, please submit a speaking request here (please let us know if you need CE credit so that we may determine if it can be made available for you or your group).

 Tracey Harris, ACI

 Comment from the College of Alberta Psychologists’ Annual Professional Development Day, Calgary, Alberta, Canada: